Telefonica/cross-platform-actions/README.md

 # Cross-platform-actions monorepo

-This repository contains the actions of the cross-cutting IDP project
+This repository contains the Github actions related to the execution platforms of the Cross-cutting-enablers IDP project.

 ## Actions